Anthony-Nolan/Atlas/README_Support.md

 ### Donors are failed to import

-All donors that didn't pass validation are logged not only to AI, but also to a database table ([see donor import README](/README_DonorImport.md/#file-validation)).
+All donors that didn't pass validation are logged not only to AI, but also to a database table where could be queried ([see donor import README](/README_DonorImport.md/#file-validation)).